australian-multibeam-guidelines/australian-multibeam-guidelines.github.io/pages/01-introduction.md

 </table>

 ## 1.3 Related standards and publications
 The following publications provide information to underpin the collection of geospatial data and augment these guidelines.
-The complete references can be found in the [section 9](https://australian-multibeam-guidelines.github.io/references), but the most recent published versions of key documents are:
+The complete references can be found in [section 9](https://australian-multibeam-guidelines.github.io/references), but the most recent published versions of key documents are:

 1. AHO, 2017.
 Hydroscheme Industry Partnership Program - Statement of requirements
 2. AHO.
 [Hydrographic Note](http://www.hydro.gov.au/feedback/feedback-hydronote.htm), Australian Hydrographic Office